cerb/cerb.github.io/_docs/developers/api/libraries/nodejs.md

 <pre>
 <code class="language-javascript">
 /***********************************************************************
-Cerb6 Web-API Library for Node.js
+Cerb Web-API Library for Node.js
-(c) Copyright 2013 WebGroup Media LLC
+(c) Copyright 2017 WebGroup Media LLC

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal